A dietitian explains how to interpret nutrition information

 Many Americans know that these kinds of changes can help prevent obesity and promote better health.
 But it can be difficult to make such changes in a grocery store lined with products that make a dizzying array of health claims — from "low fat" and "light" to "high fiber" and "high calcium."

-Hâle Deniz-Venturi, MS, a registered dietitian at Rush offers some tips on navigating the food label maze.
+Hâle Deniz-Venturi, MS, a registered dietitian at the Nutrition and Wellness Center at Rush, offers some tips on navigating the food label maze.

 Q: So many foods come with health claims.
 Should we pay attention to them?

 Deniz-Venturi: The Food and Drug Administration limits the kinds of claims food manufacturers can make, but these claims still don't tell the whole story.
 So when you're shopping for packaged foods, don't pay too much attention to the front of the box.